huglester/ethos/README.md

 # globalcore:           set the global core clock of all GPUs
 # globalmem:            set the global mem clock of all GPUs
 # globalfan:            set the fan speed percent (0-100)
-# globalpowertune:      set the power tune setting of all GPUs (notes from dev: 20 is default/max on everything except 290/390; r9 290 should use 50)
+# globalpowertune:      set the power tune setting of all GPUs (r9 290/x/390/x should use 50; RX should use 4-7 depending on overclock; for nvidia, this is watt limit)
 # autoreboot:           set to a number (autoreboot 3), allow rigs to autoreboot if they soft crash (max of 3 reboots, run clear-thermals to reset counter)
 # custompanel:          set ethosdistro.com panel ID, exactly 12 characters, first 6 is your preferred panel ID, last 6 is your private key
 # lockscreen:		lock the ethOS desktop upon boot
-# globaldesktop:	set ethOS to headless mode by setting like "globaldesktop disabled" (only works for AMDGPU driver)
+# globaldesktop:	login prompt user/pass is ethos/live, set ethOS to headless mode by setting like "globaldesktop disabled" (only works for RX/AMDGPU)
 # pool:                 only used with stratumproxy disabled, use this if you have a network proxy or getwork pool (example: http://pool.com:port/WORKER )
 #
 # PER-RIG STYLE CONFIG SETTINGS THAT APPLY TO INDIVIDUAL RIGS (AND THEIR RESPECTIVE INDIVIDUAL GPUS)